robhagemans/ansipipe/README.md

 ANSI|pipe
 ========

-**ANSI|pipe** is a small utility that provides no-hassle support for ANSI escape sequences and UTF-8 on Windows.
+**ANSI|pipe** is a small utility that enables you to build dual console/GUI applications for Windows with support for ANSI escape sequences and UTF-8.
 It addresses three issues I encountered when porting Unix console applications to Windows:

 1. Windows executables must be compiled as either a 'console' or a 'GUI' application.
 Thus, windowed applications either have an ugly console window